 2.3 PSTC Standards

-2.3.1 PSTC 131 Tensile Strength and Elongation of Adhesive Tapes.
+2.3.1 PSTC 131 Breaking Strength and Elongation of Pressure Sensitive Tapes.

 3. Summary of Test Method

 3.1 Procedure A – Tapes with elongation under 200 % – A strip of tape is mounted between two clamps aligned in a straight flat plane and force applied at a specified rate until breaking of the strip of tape occurs.
 Elongation is determined at moment of breakage.